-Catching Rufous Scrub-birds will not be straightforward as the species is almost flightless and the habitat where it lives is densely vegetated.
-The initial approach to be investigated mirrors the method developed for trapping Noisy Scrub-birds in Western Australia.
+Catching Rufous Scrub-birds is not straightforward as the species is almost flightless and the habitat where it lives is densely vegetated.
+The initial approach being investigated is based on the method developed for trapping Noisy Scrub-birds in Western Australia.
 The WA method uses so-called T-nets coupled with a sophisticated call play-back arrangement.
 We will also investigate other trapping methods.
 Most nets and traps will be placed inside known Rufous Scrub-bird territories; however, some will be placed elsewhere.